Cleamolette01/vehicles-management-platform/README.md

 ## Notes

 Welcome on my project.
-You can navigate on Dashboard Overview, Analytics Visualization and Vehicle Management.
+From home page, you can navigate on Dashboard Overview, Analytics Visualization and Vehicle Management.

 On Vehicle Management you can view all vehicles, add a new vehicle, update a vehicle by clicking on it, sort by any column, filter by type.